pgpbpadilla/pgpbpadilla.github.io/_drafts/building-it-infrastructure.liquid.md

 and even whole infrastructures.

-Today we harness the power of version control not only to record the history of all changes made to computer software also to plan ahead its future evolution.
-We can develop multiple versions simultaneously and choose the one that fits our needs best, an exercise in artificial selection or sorts.
+Today we harness the power of version control not only to record the history of all changes made to computer software but also to plan its future evolution.
+We can develop multiple versions simultaneously and choose the one that fits our needs best, an exercise in artificial selection.

 Once a good (sometimes called a "_master_") version has been built, it can be used as the baseline or starting point for future experimentation.